Ferric Fang

 Ferric C. Fang is an American microbiologist.
 He is a Professor of Laboratory Medicine, Pathology, and Microbiology at the University of Washington School of Medicine, as well as the director of the Harborview Medical Center's Clinical Microbiology Laboratory.
 Prior to joining the University of Washington in 2001, he taught at the University of Colorado School of Medicine.
 From 2007 to 2017, he was the editor-in-chief of Infection and Immunity, and he was the deputy editor of Clinical Infectious Diseases from 2016 to 2021.
-He is currently an editor of Clinical Microbiology Reviews.
+Most recently, he served as an editor of Clinical Microbiology Reviews from 2021 to 2025.
 He has been a member of the American Society for Clinical Investigation since 1998, as well as an elected Fellow of the American Academy of Microbiology and the American Association for the Advancement of Science.

 Biography

 Fang grew up in Los Angeles, California, the son of a doctor.
 He attended Harvard University, where he received his A.B. in biology in 1979; he went on to receive his M.D. from Harvard Medical School in 1983.